 What better way to escape the rain than by going beneath the sea?
 SEA LIFE Sunshine Coast offers the opportunity to explore the deep sea with the added bonus of not getting wet! (optional).

-The largest aquarium in Queensland, SEA LIFE Sunshine Coast is packed with an incredibly diverse range of aquatic life, from seals and otters to sharks and rays, there’s sure to be something for everyone.
+The largest aquarium in Queensland, SEA LIFE Sunshine Coast is packed with an incredibly diverse range of aquatic life, from seals, coral reef fish, sea horse, turtles sharks and rays, there’s sure to be something for everyone.

-With an array of cleverly themed zones throughout the aquarium, including a state-of-the-art shark exhibit, the Bay of Rays, and the much cuddlier Otter Empire, the attraction is able to show off the incredible amount of life that exists both beneath the ocean and above it’s surface.
+With an array of cleverly themed zones throughout the aquarium, including a state-of-the-art shark exhibit, the Bay of Rays, the fascinating Jelly Fish species and of course the Shark tunnels, SEA LIFE is able to show off the incredible amount of life that exists both beneath the ocean and above it’s surface.

 If you’re interested in exploring the Sunshine Coast and you’re not sure what else there is to do, you can check out our full catalogue for experiences available throughout the region, including non-rainy days, here.